Drakensang: The River of Time: Gameplay

-Just like the original Drakensang, it has a traditional RPG party-based style, with a 'real-time with pause' round-based playmode as seen in games like Baldur's Gate or Neverwinter Nights.
+Just like the original Drakensang, it has a traditional RPG party-based style, with a 'real-time with pause' round-based play mode as seen in games like Baldur's Gate or Neverwinter Nights.
 Using a largely faithful version of the pen and paper rules, statistics, skills and talents are leveled up through universal experience points which can be applied to anything from skills which increase the amount of information found on the minimap to skills useful for combat or negotiation.
 The River of Time also addressed minor criticisms of the first game, such as the player's inability to return to most areas once completed.

 It was released in Germany in February 2010, followed by an expansion pack called Phileasson's Secret in August 2010.
 It was released in English in January 2011, Phileasson's Secret in May 2011.

 Reception

 Drakensang: The River of Time was received positively in the German press and generally praised as an improvement over the first title.
-It won the "Best RPG 2010" at the German Developer Awards in Essen, Germany.
+It won the "Best RPG 2010" at the Deutscher Entwicklerpreis.

 However, this second game of the franchise did not fare well financially, and subsequently Radon Labs were declared bankrupt and acquired by Bigpoint Games.
 The Drakensang brand was then turned into an online browser game franchise, that no longer connects to The Dark Eye franchise.